Nomadic Skies

 A collaboration between Nearly Wild Weaving and Nomadic Skies Expeditions

-A journey from the bustling streets of Kathmandu into the beauty and tranquillity of the little visited valleys of Humla deep in the high Himalaya.
+• A journey from the bustling streets of Kathmandu into the beauty and tranquillity of the little visited valleys of Humla deep in the high Himalaya.

-Discussions, demonstrations and participative sessions with local communities on:
+• explore the textiles and fabics of this area of the high Himalaya with discussions, demonstrations and participative sessions with local communities on:

 • Weaving – traditional backstrap and shuttle looms.